Bridging the Semantic Gap for Categorical Data Clustering via Large Language Models: Concluding Remarks

 \section{Concluding Remarks}

-This paper has presented ARISE, a framework that integrates external semantic knowledge from LLMs into categorical data clustering.
-ARISE queries LLMs at the attribute-value level, generating a semantic-enhanced description for each unique value, and emphasizes the key informative tokens through attention-weighting to produce semantic-compact embeddings for each value.
-ARISE also adaptively integrates the categorical value identity vector into the LLM-enhanced embeddings for regularization, relieving the dominance of LLMs in the representations.
-Experiments on eight benchmark datasets across seven counterparts validate the efficacy of ARISE, which consistently achieves gains of 19--27\% on all the experimental datasets.
-Moreover, four mainstream LLM options have been considered for the semantic enhancement, with the results indicating the superiority of GPT.
-The achieved improvements are particularly notable when the data scale is relatively small, confirming the necessity of the external semantic knowledge for the metric space complementation of categorical data.
-The next avenue of this work could be extending to mixed-type data and prompt tuning of LLMs for domain- and task-specific adaptation.
+This paper has presented BREVE, a framework that enriches every unique value of a qualitative dataset with extra semantic dimensions retrieved from an external knowledge base.
+The variable-length descriptions returned for each value are turned into compact embeddings through an attention-weighted pooling that emphasizes the discriminative tokens.
+Furthermore, BREVE appends a one-hot identity component to the enriched dimensions and adaptively balances their contributions for clustering, so that the original value information is preserved against the added dimensions.
+Experiments on eight benchmark datasets across seven competitors validate the effectiveness of BREVE, which attains the best average rank across all the evaluated datasets.
+Moreover, four mainstream large language models have been adopted to instantiate the knowledge base, with the results staying broadly consistent across providers.
+The improvements are particularly notable when the data scale is small, which echoes that external value-level enrichment is helpful when within-dataset evidence is scarce.
+The next avenue of this work could be extending to mixed-type data and tailoring the prompt for domain- and task-specific adaptation.

+This work was supported in part by the National Natural Science Foundation of China (NSFC) under grant: 62476063; in part by the NSFC/Research Grants Council (RGC) Joint Research Scheme under grant: N\_HKBU214/21; in part by the General Research Fund of RGC under grants: 12202025 and 12202924; in part by the Natural Science Foundation of Guangdong Province under grant: 2025A1515011293; and in part by the Guangdong and Hong Kong Universities ``1+1+1'' Joint Research Collaboration Scheme with grant: 2025A0505000004.